|BILL & DAVE HIKES|

 Team Sugarloaf, and the Bay Area Ridge Trail Council

-We lead three annual fundraising hikes.
-The "4th of July Fireworks Hike" goes to the top of Bald Mountain where participants can view over a dozen different fireworks displays.
-Addititionally, we lead the "Brunch on Bald" and "Headwaters to Headwaters" fundraisers.
+We lead three annual fundraising hikes that are organized by Sugarloaf Ridge State Park.
+They are the "4th of July Fireworks Hike", "Brunch on Bald", and "Headwaters to Headwaters" fundraisers.
 Space is limited and reservations are required.
-They provide much needed revenue for Sugarloaf Ridge State Park, which is now operated by Team Sugarloaf and receives no funds from the state.
+They provide much needed revenue for Sugarloaf Ridge State Park which is now operated by Team Sugarloaf (they receive no funding from the State of California!).

 "Bill & Dave Hikes" (excluding the Yosemite Road Trip, and the San Francisco Road Trip) are sponsored by Sonoma County Regional Parks, California State Parks, Team Sugarloaf, Bay Area Ridge Trail Council, and Valley of the Moon Natural History Association.

-Each spring we take a road trip to Yosemite for three days of hiking.
-This is not sponsored by the Valley of the Moon Natural History Association, the County Parks or the State Parks, but you are welcome to meet us at the trail head each morning at 8:45 AM for a prompt 9 AM departure.
+Each spring, the week-end before Memorial Day week-end, members of our group take a road trip to Yosemite for three days of hiking on Friday, Saturday, and Sunday.
+This is not sponsored by the County or the State Parks, but you are welcome to meet the group at the trail head each morning at 8:45 AM for a prompt 9 AM departure.
 These day hikes are more strenuous than our regular hikes.
 If you've had trouble hiking with us to the top of Hood Mountain, Bald Mountain, or Sonoma Mountain then you are not quite yet ready for this adventure.
-On Friday we hike to the top (1872' gain) of Nevada Falls.
+Typical schedule: On Friday we hike to the top (1872' gain) of Nevada Falls.
 On Saturday we relax with an easy hike past Mirror Lake and along Tenaya Creek.
 On Sunday we hike to the top (2558' gain) of Yosemite Falls.
-The Saturday hike route may change depending on road accesssibility.
-Please make your own room/camping reservations anywhere in the park by calling 888-413-8869.
+Please make your own room/camping reservations anywhere in the park by calling 888-439-5003.
 Yosemite room reservations should be made one year and one day in advance at 7 AM for best selection.
-We hope you will join us for one or more of these great hikes.
-Our 2017 dates are May 19, 20, and 21.
-Our 2018 dates are April 27, 28. and 29.
+The 2020 hike dates are May 15-17.

 In April we occasionally hike in San Francisco.
 The hike is not sponsored by Sonoma County Regional Parks, California State Parks, or Valley of the Moon Natural History Association, but you are welcome to register for it and join us when it is announced.
 This walk is often in a residential area and includes a number of hills and stairways.
 While not as strenuous as the Yosemite hikes, the same prerequisite applies.
 If you have trouble hiking with us to the top of Hood Mountain, Bald Mountain, or Sonoma Mountain then you are not ready for this adventure.
 Registration is required and the number of registrants is limited.
 Registrants are required to sign a Release of Liability form.
 Links to our past San Francisco hikes can be found at 2011 Hike 2010 Hike 2012 Hike 2013 Hike